Starting mid-March 2022, we're making updates to help you engage more potential customers and make ad extensions easier to manage.

 Example: Sitelinks in a video ad on YouTube (mobile)

 Sitelink extensions are free to add—you’re only charged for clicks from people viewing your ad.
 The cost of a click on a sitelink equals the cost of a click on the headline in the same ad.
-In other words, you'll be charged the same amount no matter which link in the same ad—the landing page or a sitelink—someone clicks.
+In other words, you'll be charged the same amount no matter which link in the same ad (for example, the landing page or a sitelink) someone clicks.
 Sitelinks offer more opportunities for your customers to click on and within your ad, but you won’t be charged for more than 2 clicks per ad impression.
 However, if someone quickly clicks on more than one link while viewing an ad, this gets treated as a duplicate or invalid click and you won't get charged.

-You’re charged on a cost-per-thousand impressions (CPM) basis from people viewing your ad.
+The campaign will be billed according to the campaign format and goal.
+For example, with a TrueView for Action campaign or Video Action Campaign, you’re charged on a cost-per-thousand impressions (CPM) basis from people viewing your ad.
 You pay each time that your ad is shown 1,000 times.
-Adding sitelinks to your video campaigns may decrease your cost-per-action (CPA).
+Adding sitelinks to your Video campaigns may decrease your cost-per-action (CPA).